pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 Any file that can be stored on a computer can be stored on S3.
-> "... store and retrieve any amount of data, at any time, from anywhere on the web."
+> " ... store and retrieve any amount of data, at any time, from anywhere on the web."
-> - [Amazon S3 Docs][amazon-s3]
+> - [Amazon S3][amazon-s3]

-S3 is especially good at storing large files as it is designed to scale with large amounts of data.
+S3 is especially good at storing large files as it is designed to scale with large amounts of data while still being durable and fast.

 Platform Automation users may want to store the following files in S3:

 - `.pivotal` product files
+- `.tgz` stemcell files
 - `.ova` OpsManager files
 - `.zip` foundation exports

+Platform Automation users will likely **_NOT_** want to store the following in S3:

+- `.yaml` configuration files - Better suited for git
+- `secrets.yaml` environment and secret files - There are a number of ways to handle these types of files.
+But they should not be stored in S3.
+Check out the [handling secrets guide][secrets-handling] for how to work with these types of files.

 ## How to structure your bucket

-Buckets can have folders and any number of sub-folders.
+Like any computer, buckets can have folders and any number of sub-folders.
-The following is one way to set up your bucket's folders:
+The following is one way to set up your bucket's file structure:

 ```
 ├── foundation-1